 Thousands of families from the central Maine region look forward to Santa and Mrs. Claus’ arrival in downtown Waterville.
 For many years, with the help of Waterville Main Street, community volunteers create a fun family holiday experience that lasts from Thanksgiving to Christmas, harkening back to our Franco-American and Lebanese families who have had a strong heritage in our area.
+This year, the Children’s Discovery Museum, soon to be relocating to Waterville, is continuing the tradition.
 Is this your first time visiting?
 Here’s what you can expect:

 Our annual Parade of Lights kicks off the season the Friday after Thanksgiving.
-Over 35 floats created by community members and organizations file down Main Street, from Union to Spring Street.
+Floats, created by community members and organizations, file down Main Street filled with lights and festive spirit!
 Once Santa and Mrs. Claus arrive at Castonguay Square, the festivities begin!
-Visit with the Kringles at their holiday home in The Center, at 93 Main Street, most evenings and Saturdays.
+Visit with the Kringles at their holiday home in Castonguay Square each weekend in December.
 They delight families at no charge.
 Photographs by Central Maine Photography are available for purchase.